MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 <a name="bkparticipantsandguests"> </a>

 ### Participants & guests
-   - **Allow people that dial in to start a meeting** You can turn on or off if you want to let people that haven't been authenticated because they've dialed in using their phone to start a meeting.
+   - **Allow people that dial in to start a meeting** You can turn on or off if you want to let people who haven't been authenticated because they dialed in using their phone to start a meeting.
    - **Automatically admit people** Determines what types of participants will automatically be added to meetings organized by this user.
-Set this to "Everyone in organization" if you would like meetings to place every external user in the lobby but allow all users in the company to join the meeting immediately.
-Set this to "Everyone" if you'd like to admit anonymous users by default.
-Set this to "Everyone in your organization and federated organizations" if you would like meetings to allow federated users to join like your company's users, but place all other external users in a lobby.
+Set this to **Everyone in your organization** if you would like meetings to place every external user in the lobby but allow all users in the company to join the meeting immediately.
+Set this to **Everyone** if you'd like to admit anonymous users by default.
+Set this to **Everyone in your organization and federated organizations** if you would like meetings to allow federated users to join like your company's users, but place all other external users in a lobby.
+   - **Allow dial-in users to bypass the lobby** You can turn on or off if you want to let people who dialed in using their phone to bypass the lobby and join the meeting.
+   - **Allow organizers to override lobby settings** Turn this setting on to let meeting organizers disregard the lobby settings to admit users to meetings.
+   - **Allow Meet now in private meeetings** Turn this setting on to allow meeting attendees to meet privately via chat before the meeting begins.
+   - **Enable live captions** Enable this setting to display captions in supported languages during a meeting.
+   - **Allow chat in meetings** Enable this setting to permit chats during a meeting.
+This is helpful if users have questions or want to insert a hyperlink or note during a discussion, but they don't want to interrupt the conversation.

 [Full article](meeting-policies-in-teams.md)